 return action_input

-# Tool execution
+# If tool execution

 if action in self.tools: